Tmpertor/Raven-Storm/README.md

 # Raven-Storm
 A strong , personalstabile dos framework for testing your own server!(^^)

-I wanted to make the most costomizable dos framework, here it is.
+I wanted to make the most costomizable dos framework for you, here it is.

 If this is forked just look for the original repository, there are always updates.